If you want to win more games in Madden 23, you need to know how to force turnovers on defense.

 “Zone Hawk” is also a valuable ability that certain players like Fred Warner have.
 This increases the chance of your player getting a pick while matched up in zone coverage.

-While safeties are often a lot more rare than interceptions or fumbles, they technically are considered turnovers and they do happen occasionally, especially in Madden.
+While safeties are often a lot rarer than interceptions or fumbles, they technically are considered turnovers and they do happen occasionally, especially in Madden.

 There we have it, three effective ways to force turnovers in Madden 23.